Necrotizing pneumonia: Causative organisms

-Aspergillus sp. and Histoplasma capsulatum; viruses like Influenza and Adenovirus.
+Aspergillus sp. and Histoplasma capsulatum; and viruses like Orthomyxoviridae and Adenoviridae.

 Children

-Apart from Streptococcus pneumonia (also known as Pneumococcus pneumoniae), several other organisms have appeared to cause necrotizing pneumonia in children since 2002.
-Most of the aforementioned organisms have been reported to be associated with childhood NP, except that, K. pneumoniae is not a common cause in children.
-However, Pneumococci and S. aureus are frequently responsible for it.
+Apart from Streptococcus pneumoniae (also known as pneumococcus), several other organisms have appeared to cause necrotizing pneumonia in children since 2002.
+Most of the aforementioned organisms have been reported to be associated with childhood NP, except that K. pneumoniae is not a common cause in children.
+However, pneumococci and S. aureus are frequently responsible for it.
 Pneumococcal conjugate vaccine (PCV7) covering serotypes 4, 6B, 9V, 14, 18C, 19F, and 23F was introduced in the USA in 2000.
 Consequently, non-PCV7 serotypes like 3, 5, 7F 19A emerged as new threats.
 Of this, serotypes 3 and 19A were particularly associated with NP.
 In 2010 PCV7 was replaced by a 13-valent pneumococcal conjugate vaccine (PCV13).
 PCV13 includes all PCV7 serotypes plus six additional serotypes (1, 3, 5, 6A, 7F & 19A).

 Panton–Valentine leukocidin (PVL) producing S. aureus strains are oftentimes responsible for life-threatening necrotizing pneumonia in previously healthy children and young adults.
-These PVL-producing strains are frequently methicillin resistant (MRSA).
+These PVL-producing strains are frequently methicillin-resistant (MRSA).

 In developing countries with high rates of HIV infection, Mycobacterium tuberculosis is the common cause of NP in children.